 What is a historic landmark?

-Some of the properties in northeast Seattle which have been designated as historic landmarks include Bryant Elementary School at 3311 NE 60th Street (built in 1926) Nathan Eckstein Middle School at 3003 NE 75th Street (built in 1950), the Northeast Branch Library at 6801 35th Ave NE (built in 1954 and has had an addition) and the Theodora (built in 1965, the Theodora is under new ownership in 2015 with conversion to an apartment building called The Mod.)
+Some of the properties in northeast Seattle which have been designated as historic landmarks include Bryant Elementary School at 3311 NE 60th Street (built in 1926) Nathan Eckstein Middle School at 3003 NE 75th Street (built in 1950), the Northeast Branch Library at 6801 35th Ave NE (built in 1954 and has had an addition) and the Theodora (built in 1965, the Theodora is under new ownership in 2015 and has been converted to an apartment building called The Mod.)

 At a May 2012 meeting of the Landmarks Board, plans were presented to build new portable classrooms on the campus of Eckstein Middle School.
 An architect appeared before the Landmarks Board with schematic drawings to show that the placement of the portables would ensure that they were not visible from the street, and thus the historic façade of the building would not be marred.
 This presentation was typical for a “landmarked” building which must apply for approval of some kinds of changes.